-The coffee van market is incredibly competitive, which means that you’ll have to work hard to set yourself apart from the crowd.
+The coffee van market is very competitive, which means that you’ll have to work hard to set yourself apart from the crowd.

-However, you can make money with a coffee van by finding a unique selling point that sets you apart from the competition.
-For example, you could sell coffee and other beverages with a healthy twist.
+However, you can make money with a coffee van and the profit margins are good.
+All you need to do is find a unique selling point that sets you apart from the competition.
+For example, you could sell coffee and other beverages like hot chocolate with a healthy twist.
 You could also offer a wider range of products and services that can be bought on the go.